OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Introduction

-We evaluate the performance of energy prediction tasks using carefully selected datasets, including QM9star (for varying spins and charges) \cite{tang2024qm9star}, QMSpin (for varying spins) \cite{schwilk2020qmspin}, and Hessian QM9 (for varying implicit solvents) \cite{williams2025hessianqm9}.
+We further do ablations and evaluations of the performance of energy prediction tasks using carefully selected datasets, including QM9star (for varying spins and charges) \cite{tang2024qm9star} and Hessian QM9 (for varying implicit solvents) \cite{williams2025hessianqm9}.
 We first compare model accuracy across various molecular property predictions, showing that \ourmodel{} consistently outperforms all augmented models in total energy and frontier orbital energy estimation.
-Next, the cost-accuracy tradeoff and data-efficiency of the models are carefully compared.
-The result reveals that \ourmodel{} achieves a mean absolute error below chemical accuracy (1 kcal/mol) using only 10\% of the data required to train the next-best model, while being $\sim10^3$ faster than DFT/B3LYP during inference.
+Next, the cost-accuracy tradeoff and data-efficiency of the models are compared.
+The result reveals that \ourmodel{} achieves a mean absolute error below chemical accuracy (1 kcal/mol) using only 10\% of the data required to train the next-best model, while being $\sim10^3-10^4$ faster than DFT/B3LYP during inference.

 We also examine the generalization capability of the models to molecular systems of much larger sizes using a dataset of polypeptides.
 We observe that \ourmodel{} robustly outperforms competing models for these much larger molecules.
-Furthermore, the QMSpin benchmark highlights the benefit of combined learning of different species, with remarkably superior performance in predicting energies of spin triplet molecules.
-Finally, we display \ourmodel{}'s ability to predict the molecular energies for various implicit solvents using Hessian QM9, which again exhibits remarkable generalization across different solvent environments.
-Summarizing, \ourmodel{} stands out as a highly accurate and generalizable quantum mechanical deep learning framework that can describe all molecular systems with a unified representation, exhibiting superior data-efficiency and $\sim10^3-10^4$ speedup compared to DFT.
+Additionally, we demonstrate \ourmodel{}'s ability to predict the molecular energies for various implicit solvents using Hessian QM9, which again exhibits remarkable generalization across different solvent environments.

+\markdiff{Summarizing, \ourmodel{} overcomes many crucial limitations of current state-of-the-art foundational MLIPs, which remain constrained by the chemical domains represented in their training data.
+Furthermore, \ourmodel{} can natively incorporate environmental effects, such as implicit solvation or external electric fields, that are missed by current MLIPs, which have substantial influence on molecular electronic structure and reactivity.}